frederic-perez/AmE-dictionary/data/dictionary.md

 __take heart__ _idiom_ :three::dart: To be confident or courageous.
 __take it away__ _informal_ To start playing or singing music.
 __take it to the bank__ _idiom_
+__take no prisoners__ _idiom_ To be utterly ruthless, uncompromising, or unyielding in the pursuit of one's agenda or goal. _The new manager doesn't take any prisoners when a project needs to get done._
 __take on__ _phr v_ :two: To accept some work or responsibility.
 __take one's cut__ _He was finished taking his cuts in batting practice._
 __take out__ _n_ _Order some Chinese take out._